 Demystify the world of Economics (macro and micro) far beyond any textbook.

-Sonlight combines dynamic online multimedia videos, excellent notes and interactive exercises with the Bible and modern literature for a clear, critical view of the subject.
+Sonlight combines dynamic online multimedia videos, excellent notes and interactive exercises with the Bible and modern literature for a clear, critical view of the subject with this course in Economics.
 From basic theory to "Political Instability and Trade," get your student ready for success in college placement or AP exams.

-Virtually all high school students in the U.S. are required to pass at least one course in Economics.
+Virtually all students in the U.S. are required to pass at least one course in a high school economics curriculum.
 Many who do well in this subject can leap ahead in their college studies with a great score on the Advanced Placement exams for Economics.
 Now you can use Sonlight to get there!

 To see a sample of the Economics Program Instructor's Guide, please click here.